SECURITIES AND EXCHANGE COMMISSION

 Conflict Minerals Report

-Colgate-Palmolive Company (the “Company”) is a leading consumer products company whose products are marketed in over 200 countries and territories throughout the world.
+Colgate-Palmolive Company (the “Company”) is a caring, innovative growth company reimagining a healthier future for all people, their pets and our planet.
+Our products are marketed in over 200 countries and territories throughout the world.
 As a result of the Company’s global operations, its supply chain sources materials, finished products and services globally and from a large number of suppliers.
 The Company does not typically source any minerals, including conflict minerals, directly from mines, smelters or refiners and is several supply chain levels removed from these market activities.

 The Company manufactures and markets a wide array of oral care, personal care, home care and pet nutrition products.
 As required by the Rule, the Company has conducted a review of its products to determine whether they contain conflict minerals that are necessary to their functionality or production.
 Only a small number of the Company’s products were determined to contain necessary conflict minerals.
 The Company determined that necessary conflict minerals were contained in components of its electric and battery toothbrushes and its whitening tray and certain other oral care devices.